 This bill amends and reenacts sections of Louisiana law regarding the disclosure of contact information and the requirements for insurance anti-fraud plans.
-It mandates that every person licensed by the commissioner of insurance and every authorized risk-bearing entity must provide accurate contact information, including the names, mailing addresses, phone numbers, and email addresses of individuals responsible for handling consumer complaints and inquiries related to the financial condition and tax payments of the entity.
-Additionally, the bill requires that any changes to this information be reported to the commissioner within thirty days.
+It mandates that every person licensed by the commissioner of insurance must provide accurate contact information, including the names and contact details of individuals responsible for handling consumer complaints and regulatory communications.
+Additionally, risk-bearing entities are required to inform the commissioner of any changes to this information within thirty days.
+The bill also specifies that authorized risk-bearing entities must submit detailed information regarding their financial condition and tax inquiries.

-Furthermore, the bill enhances the requirements for insurance anti-fraud plans by stipulating that authorized insurers and health maintenance organizations must file a summary report detailing material changes to their anti-fraud plans.
-This report must include comprehensive data such as the number of policies in effect, premiums written, claims received, and various statistics related to fraud investigations.
-The commissioner is also given the authority to prescribe the format of these summary reports, ensuring that the information is organized and accessible for regulatory purposes.
+Furthermore, the bill enhances the requirements for insurance anti-fraud plans by stipulating that insurers and health maintenance organizations must file a summary report detailing any material changes to their anti-fraud plans.
+This report must include comprehensive data such as the number of policies in effect, claims received, claims referred for investigation, and financial losses attributed to fraudulent activities.
+The commissioner is granted the authority to prescribe the format for these summary reports, ensuring that the information is organized and accessible for regulatory purposes.

 HB399 Engrossed: 22:1(F)